Careers360 Logo

 Answer:

-The period of suspended development in order to tide over the unfavourable conditions is called diapause.
+The period of suspended development to tide over the unfavourable conditions is called diapause.

 Question:14